Abdoulaye Doucouré: Style of play

 Former Everton manager Carlo Ancelotti has said of Doucouré that "he can play everywhere on the pitch.
 He can play number 10, in behind, in front of the defence, his work defensively is really good.
 He is learning a lot tactically as well.
 He has a fantastic ability for the transition when we catch the ball.
 He is fantastic box-to-box."

+Personal life

+Doucouré lives with his family in Greater Manchester.
+He has seven siblings.
+His cousin Ladji Doucouré is a French track and field athlete.

+Doucouré is a Muslim.
+He mentioned he often likes going to the mosque in his free time.
+He revealed that he always made Dua prior to matches, as he stated: